-The property is approached through a picket gate and the front garden is enclosed with lawns either side of a pathway leading to the front door.
+The property is approached through the front garden with lawns either side of a pathway leading to the front door.

 The front door opens into an entrance hallway which has wood laminate flooring running through to the kitchen/breakfast room at the rear which has a tiled floor and doors leading to the garden.
 The kitchen is fitted with a range of built-in cupboards, a range cooker and space for free standing appliances.
 There is also ample space for a table and chairs.
 To the front of the property, the sitting room has a stripped wood floor and a central fireplace with stone hearth and wood burner.